07-04-2021 / Health and Fitness

 12. Dark chocolate

 Dark chocolate comes under the list of the world's well-known, most delicious foods.
 It is also surprisingly enriched in nutrients and one of the most antioxidant-rich foods on the planet.
 Make sure to select a bar of dark chocolate with 70-95% of cocoa or higher.
 You must avoid products that tend to be packed with added sugar.
-A 1-ounce chunk of 70–85% cacao contains a fiber content of 3.1 grams, or 10.9 grams fiber per 100 grams.
+A 1-ounce chunk of 70–85% cacao contains a fibre content of 3.1 grams, or 10.9 grams fibre per 100 grams.

 7 Food items that can boost your Spirits - Mood Food